-Covid-19 and the impact it has had on our fundraising events for 2020 has meant that the Nearer to Home build has been temporarily suspended.
-We now expect the project to be completed during 2021 and our fundraising will continue with this aim.
+Covid-19 and the impact it has had on our fundraising events meant that the Nearer to Home build had been temporarily suspended.
+However we can now announce that building work will commence in June with the project to be completed in late 2021/early 2022 and our fundraising will continue with this aim.
 Donations would be welcomed and can be made at fundraise.big-c.co.uk.

 Whilst all our support centres are currently closed Big C is still here to support anyone affected by cancer.
 Call our free telephone support line 0800 092 7640 (free to call Monday - Friday 9am-5pm).

 Our vision to bring greater cancer care nearer to home.

 At Big C, we see first hand the impact cancer has on individuals, families, friends and communities across Norfolk & Waveney.
 Since 1980 we have been dedicated to the fight again cancer and today, we help thousands of people across our county and beyond.